Last Updated on October 28, 2023

 Choose the one that suits your taste

-The choice of dark roast vs. medium roast comes down to your expectations for the flavour of your coffee.
+The choice of dark roast vs. medium roast comes down to your expectations for the flavor of your coffee.
 If you prefer a more acidic, more subtle coffee that retains the character of the coffee beans, you’re better off going with medium roast.

 If you prefer a less acidic, bolder coffee with the deep, rich taste often associated with traditional coffee, dark roast is your best option.

 In the end, there’s no difference other than taste.
-You won’t get more caffeine from one or the other, and there aren’t any health factors to separate the two.
+You won’t get significantly more caffeine from one or the other, and there aren’t any health factors to separate the two.
 It’s even possible to appreciate both for certain occasions.
 Many people enjoy dark roast for their daily coffee while choosing medium roast when they have access to premium coffee beans.